ajonno/TenPinBowling/README.md

 Lastly, I did deliberately leave out code comments in this instance so you could simply focus on the code for review.
 I know that VS has comment folding etc. but nonetheless I still went ahead in this manner, for this particular test.
 Hope that is ok.

-The app was written in C#, using Visual Studio 2015 (Update 1).
+The app was written in C# (Console app), using Visual Studio 2015 (Update 1).
 Note that there's some placeholder code in Program.cs for testing to the console if needed.

 Thanks again and I do hope I'll have the opportunity to work with DiUS in the near future.